izmirli/wp-plugin-run-log/run-log/readme.txt

 * Calculate pace/speed automatically.
 * Display the above data in the post automatically.
 * Enable "Garmin Connect" quick embed (display full data and activity map from your "Garmin Connect" account).
+* Enable "endomondo" quick embed (display full data and activity map from your "endomondo" account).

 = Localization =